freignat91/agrid/README.md

 ### common options

 - --verbose: display more informations messages
-- --server: format addr1:port,addr2:port, ...   list of the cluster servers (can list less servers than really in the cluster)
+- --server: format addr1:port,addr2:port, ...   list of the cluster servers (can list less servers than really in the cluster).

 ### create a user
 `agrid user create [username] <--token>`